Appboy/appboy-android-sdk/README.md

 - `android-sdk-ui` - the Appboy SDK user interface containing the Appboy jar.
 - `droidboy` - a sample application which demonstrates how to use Appboy.
+- `hello-appboy` - a sample gradle application demonstrating a simple use case of Appboy.

-## Building and Running the Sample Application
+## Building and Running the Sample Applications

 1. Make sure the ANDROID_HOME environment variable is set to the location of your installed SDK or you have a local.properties file which defines the sdk.dir property.
 You can check this by running `echo $ANDROID_HOME`, or